 If you want to transfer snaps to a CSV, click and copy button is right above the grid.
 NFL snap counts are an important part of gauging where a player’s role stands within a team, and how often he sees the field.
 They show the total number of offensive or defensive plays a player was on the field in a single week.
 Quarterbacks are generally straight forward, but other skill positions can get a bit muddled, especially in those split backfields.
 With teams using committee backs, we tend to see 60/40, 70/30, or 50/50 splits.
-This can be a problem for fantasy at times, but we have also seen a few teams support two backs, I am looking at you, New Orleans.
+This can be a problem for fantasy at times, but we have also seen a few teams support two backs, I am looking at you, Cleveland.
 Higher snap counts go hand-in-hand with opportunity on the field, whether that is for fantasy purposes or general interest.

 Snap counts are broken down on a week-to-week basis for easy viewing and are broken up by position.
 This is the preferred method as you can view all running backs within a team, or just simply over the league if you want to find the highest and lowest snap count backs.
 Much like any other volume stat, injuries can derail snaps.
 A starting running back goes down, then the backup is going to jump into a massive amount of snaps.
 We have seen that a few times of late, with guys like David Johnson or Le’Veon Bell going down.
 Teams will sometimes use a committee, which is going to easy to identify here.
 You can also view prior years’ snap counts if you want to dig into the past.
 Keep tabs on your favorite players, fantasy players, or teams by searching through our sortable table.
 Figuring out who is getting the most snaps can give you an edge on your competition.
 If you want to transfer snaps to a CSV, click and copy button is right above the grid.